 The procedures for having these restorations are different, but both have successful outcomes.
 Let us look at the differences between veneers and porcelain crowns, along with the benefits and downsides of both.

 Whether your needs are satisfied by a crown or a veneer depends on the condition of your teeth and the problem you are trying to fix.
-Some common reasons for these restorations are discolored teeth, decayed or weakened teeth, crooked teeth, chipped, cracked, or broken teeth.
-Veneers and crowns are both color-matched to your existing teeth.
+Some common reasons for these restorations are discoloured teeth, decayed or weakened teeth, crooked teeth, chipped, cracked, or broken teeth.
+Veneers and crowns are both colour-matched to your existing teeth.

 Veneers are surfaces suitable for covering the front surface of your tooth.
 The procedure for having them is not as invasive as dental crowns because the preparatory process leaves more of your teeth intact.

-The dentist in Sunset Hills, MO, removes half a millimeter of enamel from the front of the tooth to roughen the surface before veneer placement.
-Some varieties of veneers don’t need significant preparation, but if you are having porcelain veneers, you need local anesthesia because the grinding of your tooth is painful.
+The dentist in Sunset Hills, MO, removes half a millimetre of enamel from the front of the tooth to roughen the surface before veneer placement.
+Some varieties of veneers don’t need significant preparation, but if you are having porcelain veneers, you need local anaesthesia because the grinding of your tooth is painful.

 Like dental veneers, the dentist takes impressions of your tooth digitally for the dental laboratory to fabricate the crown.
 You receive a temporary crown to protect your prepared tooth.